Coastal management: Beach drainage

 Beach drainage or beach face dewatering lowers the water table locally beneath the beach face.
 This causes accretion of sand above the drainage system.

 Beach watertables have an important bearing on deposition/erosion across the foreshore.
 In one study a high watertable coincided with accelerated beach erosion, while a low watertable coincided with pronounced aggradation of the foreshore.
 A lower watertable (unsaturated beach face) facilitates deposition by reducing flow velocities during backwash and prolonging laminar flow.
 With the beach in a saturated state, backwash velocity is accelerated by the addition of groundwater seepage out of the beach within the effluent zone.

 However, no case studies provide indisputable evidence of positive results, although in some cases overall positive performance was reported.
 Long-term monitoring was not undertaken at a frequency high enough to discriminate the response to high energy erosive events.

 A useful side effect of the system is that collected seawater is relatively pure because of sand's filtration effect.
 Such water may be discharged or be used to oxygenate stagnant inland lagoons/marinas or used as feed for heat pumps, desalination plants, land-based aquaculture, aquariums or swimming pools.

 Beach drainage systems have been installed in many locations around the world to halt and reverse erosion trends in sand beaches.
-Twenty four beach drainage systems have been installed since 1981 in Denmark, USA, UK, Japan, Spain, Sweden, France, Italy and Malaysia.
+Between 1981 and 2015, twenty four beach drainage systems have been installed in Denmark, USA, UK, Japan, Spain, Sweden, France, Italy and Malaysia.